 Take his garment that is surety for a stranger: and take a pledge of him for a strange woman.

 Taking risks does not prove courage or wisdom; it is usually evidence of folly or haste.
 Unnecessary risks tempt God, and He will punish such presumption.
-This proverb teaches that men should also judge those who take foolish risks.
-Because they show the character fault of foolish risk-taking, security should be required in any transactions with them.
+This proverb also teaches to avoid or beware of men who take foolish risks.
+Because they show a character fault of foolish risk-taking, security should be required in business dealings with them.

 Solomon often warned against suretiship (Pr 6:1-5; 11:15; 17:18; 22:26-27; 27:13).
 In fact, this proverb has an identical twin in Proverbs 27:13.
-A great part of wisdom is avoiding risks that could cost you financially or in other ways.
-Wise men strive to preserve capital, not foolishly risk it to loss by naïve and ignorant optimism.
+A prudent rule of wisdom is to avoid risks that could cost you financially or in other ways.
+Wise men strive to preserve capital, not foolishly risk it to loss by naïve or ignorant optimism.
 Prudent men avoid danger and risk; simple men pass on foolishly and get punished (Pr 22:3; 27:12).

-Being a surety is guaranteeing the performance of others, as in co-signing loans.
+A surety guarantees the performance of others, like co-signing loans.
 Doing this for a stranger, due to haste or pride, can create serious financial trouble.
 If the stranger does not perform, creditors can enforce the contract on the guarantor – the fool who co-signed the deal.
-It was a big temptation to kings’ sons to guarantee others.
+It was a major temptation to kings’ sons to guarantee the deals of others.
 But if a person has exposed himself to such risks, how can you trust him to make good to you?

 The second clause of the proverb has an ellipsis, words intentionally omitted to shorten the sentence and increase the force.
-Pledges, or security deposits, should also be required from men who have dealings with strange women.
-For the immoral, or amoral, lifestyle of a whoremonger indicates that you should not trust him in business or financial transactions.
-To protect yourself, you need to take a security deposit again.
+Pledges, or security deposits, should also be required from men who befriend strange women.
+The immoral, or amoral, lifestyle of a whoremonger indicates that you should not trust him in business or financial transactions.
+To protect yourself from his lack of character, you should also obtain security from him.

-Jesus Christ was and is the Surety of His people (Heb 7:22), those the Father gave Him to save (John 6:38-39; 17:2-3).
-Though they were guilty of every crime imaginable, He took the full cost and risk of their crimes and souls and paid the complete price for their pardon.
-There is not the slightest chance that a single one will be lost (Rom 8:32-35).
+Jesus Christ is Surety for His people (Heb 7:22), those the Father gave Him to save (Jn 6:38-39; 10:26-29; 17:2-3).
+They were guilty of every crime imaginable, but He took the full cost and risk of their crimes and souls and paid the complete price for their pardon.
+He finished the legal transaction, and His Father accepted all those chosen in Him in eternity (Eph 1:3-6).
+There is not a chance a single one will be lost (Rom 8:32-35; 5:10).